Skip to main content

 #

-If your buffer size is known at compile-time or up to 16kb is enough for your use-case, then stack buffer is simpler and faster.
+If you know what you need your buffer size to be at compile-time or up to 16kb is enough for your use-case, then stack buffer is simpler and faster.
 If you don’t know how much buffer size you need or you know you’ll need more than 16kb, then buffer on the heap is likely your best bet.
+This is a general rule, no need to be rigid here, tune as you need.

 We’ll continue with a stack buffer.